Using Picture Books To Teach Biography Writing

 Lady Liberty: A Biography by Doreen Rappaport

 Thanks for hanging with me through this giant post!
-I really wanted you to see how I incorporate picture books in writing lessons from day one all the way through to the end of a writing project.
-It’s a process, but fully worth it when those final drafts consistently improve!
-I would LOVE to hear YOUR stories about using picture books to make your children better writers!
+I really wanted you to see how I incorporate picture books in writing lessons from day one to the end of a writing project.
+It’s a process, but it’s fully worth it when those final drafts consistently improve!
+I would LOVE to hear your stories about using picture books to make your children better writers!

-And, a HUGE thanks to Candlewick Press for publishing great biographies!
-If you’re on social media, keep up with them on Facebook, Twitter, Google+, Pinterest or YouTube.
-I especially like their Pinterest page where they’ve taken the time to categorize their book titles into learning themes!
+And a huge thanks to Candlewick Press for publishing great biographies!
+If you’re on social media, keep up with them on Facebook, Twitter, Google+, Pinterest, or YouTube.
+I especially like their Pinterest page, where they’ve categorized their book titles into learning themes!

 Need a little more help learning how to implement this teaching method?